special immigration considerations

 The H 1B non-immigrant status permits temporary employment in "specialty occupations" defined as those requiring "theoretical and practical application of a body of highly specialized knowledge."
 A prospective H-1B employee must have professional skills and a university degree (at minimum, a Bachelor's degree) in the same or a related field as the job offered.
 See the table below for more information on eligibility requirements, maintaining H-1B status, and travel.

-University departments wishing to provide employment in the H-1B category should contact the University's General Counsel.
+University departments wishing to provide employment in the H-1B category should work with the University's General Counsel.
 For tenure track appointments, an H-1B is typically more appropriate than a J-1.

 B1/B2 visa and Visa Waiver Program